PySimpleGUI/PySimpleGUI/docs/cookbook.md

 Sometimes you want to restrict what a use can input into a field.
 Maybe you have a zipcode field and want to make sure only numbers are entered and it's no longer than 5 digits.

-Perhaps you need a floating point number and only want to allow `0`-`9`, `.`, and `-`.
-One way restrict the user's input to only those characters is to get an event any time the user inputs a character and if the character isn't a valid one, remove it.
+Perhaps you need a floating-point number and only want to allow `0`-`9`, `.`, and `-`.
+One way restricts the user's input to only those characters is to get an event any time the user inputs a character and if the character isn't a valid one, remove it.

 You've already seen (above) that to get an event immediate when an element is interacted with in some way you set the `enable_events` parameter.